River/lqts/README.md

 ## Step 2: Convert ECGs into CSV files

-Run `scripts/extract_ecg_xml.py` script, which converts a folder containing XML ECG files into CSV format, normalizes the voltage data, and resamples all the files (to 2500 samples over the file, 250 Hz over 10 second recording).
+Run `lqtnet.extract_ecg_xml`, which converts a folder containing XML ECG files into CSV format, normalizes the voltage data, and resamples all the files (to 2500 samples over the file, 250 Hz over 10 second recording).

 ## Step 3: Create metadata file